home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Notification Channel Importance

 ![android](/assets/android.svg)
 When you are setting the `channel` for your notification you also have the option to set the `importance` for the `channel` per notification.
 Possible values for this property are `high`, `low`, `max`, `min` and `default`.
 To learn more about what each value does see the [FCM docs](https://developer.android.com/training/notify-user/channels#importance).
-This feature is only for devices on Android 8.0+.
+For devices before Android 8.0 this property can be used like `priority` with the same options described up above.

 ```yaml
   - alias: Notify of Motion